-When we fall in love and all the feels hit us right in the heart, it makes it hard not to constantly attack our baes with endless affection.
+When we fall in love and all the feels hit us right in the heart, it makes it hard not to constantly attack our baes with endless affection and better sex.

 If you or someone you know is showing disgusting amounts of PDA, consider it a blessing in disguise: Couples who show their love for each other through affection are happier than ever and have found someone to share that beautiful (and semi-obnoxious) adorableness with.

 I agree that there's no need for us to see you going ham on your boyfriend's mouth while we wait for the train, and maybe you shouldn't straddle the line between first and second base when we're out in public.

 Let's keep the grossness level at PG, shall we?